Princess Anne Lives An Extremely Lavish Life

 Princess Anne requires her food to be served in a specific fashion

-Food allergies or intolerances can make life difficult at times; when you have to be gluten-free or can't stomach dairy like you once could, you have to be extra careful about what you eat.
-For Princess Anne, she, too, has food specifications, but they point to her lavish lifestyle rather than an allergy or intolerance.
+Food allergies or intolerances can make life difficult at times; when you have to be gluten-free or can't stomach dairy like you once could, you must be extra careful about what you eat.
+Princess Anne also has food specifications, but they point to her lavish lifestyle rather than an allergy or intolerance.
 Anne reportedly requires her staff members to serve her a specific kind of breakfast.
-Along with her bowl of fruit each morning, Anne requires a banana that is so ripe it's almost black, and, no, we're not kidding.
+Along with her bowl of fruit each morning, Anne requires a banana that is so ripe it's almost black —and, no, we're not kidding.

 Her lifestyle has enabled her to become a style icon